terrordayvg/Authentication-of-QKD/README.rst

         -DNN_binary_class.py: Generates the weights for the binary classification for the input data.

-        Input: At: Output vector of measurements for authentication for Attacker.
+        Input:  * `At:` Output vector of measurements for authentication for Attacker.
-                E: Output vector of measurements for authentication for User.
+                * `E:` Output vector of measurements for authentication for User.

-        Output: Roc curve plot
+        Output: * `Roc curve plot`
-                Accuracy, cross entropy plot
+                * `Accuracy, cross entropy plot`
-                Att: Prob of predicted correct authentication
+                * `Att:` Probability of correctly predicted authentication

 Contents of requirements.txt
 ::